 The situation has improved in recent history for several reasons.
 First, governments have had to concede some improvements or make concessions to the judiciary, for example by limiting government intervention in the appointment of magistrates, by limiting government interference in the judicial process, and by strengthening formal guarantees.
-Second, the public at large, in particular activists and NGOs, has been instrumental in limiting the undue reach of governmental power and thus have stymied unnecessary court intervention, and the media has supported such social movements.
+Second, the public at large, in particular activists and NGOs, has been instrumental in limiting the undue reach of governmental power, and the media have supported such social movements.
 Third, France's judicial system now acts in the shadow of international courts which sanction national violations of the rule of law.
 The European Court of Human Rights and the Court of Justice of the European Union play an incremental but decisive role in this progress.